Also posted in Spanish

 Project selection criteria

 CDKN is committed to funding priority climate and development projects in developing countries and delivering maximum value for money.
 To ensure this, we use project selection criteria to evaluate all requests we receive for CDKN technical assistance.

-We use a four-tiered approach to project selection.
-The set of criteria are published here: CDKN Technical Assistance Selection Criteria 11-12.
+We use a three-tiered approach to project selection.
+The set of criteria are published here although please note these may be subject to change: CDKN Technical Assistance Selection Criteria 11-12.